-Obtain a Company Opinion Letter from the internship provider and make sure it’s stamped with their official chop, and send a digital copy back to the CDC.
-Pick up the stamped CDC Opinion Letter from CDC.
-Once CDC receives all information needed, CDC will share all the information with Student Mobility, and they will upload your information to the Shanghai Exit-Entry Bureau’s online system for online approval.
+Obtain a Company Opinion Letter from the internship provider and make sure it’s stamped with their official chop, and send a digital copy back to the CCD.
+Pick up the stamped CCD Opinion Letter from CCD.
+Once CCD receives all information needed, CCD will share all the information with Student Mobility, and they will upload your information to the Shanghai Exit-Entry Bureau’s online system for online approval.
 Make sure all the information submitted is accurate.
 Any mistakes may impact your internship registration.
 This process takes around 7 business days.

 Submit all documents to Exit-Entry Bureau in person and obtain the internship registration memo on your residence permit.
 This registration process will take another 7 business days.
 You can only begin your internship AFTER your passport is returned with an internship approval residence permit inside.

 Note: If you have previously registered another off-campus internship at NYU Shanghai, and you still have your registered residence permit in your passport, you can skip this step.

 Shanghai Exit-Entry Administration Bureau 上海市公安局出入境管理局

 No. 1500 Min Sheng Road, Pudong District 浦东新区民生路1500 号